Sir Boateng Online

 The programming codes (Sketches) for this 4-way Arduino traffic system have been provided at the end of the post.
 Download the file and unzip it to a folder on your computer.

-Now in the Proteus ISIS, double click on the Arduino Uno and click on the “folder” icon next to the “Program File” textbox.
+Now in the Proteus ISIS, double-click on the Arduino Uno and click on the “folder” icon next to the “Program File” textbox.

 Loading the Arduino codes

-Locate the folder where you have extracted the downloaded files to and select the “Hex” file with filename “traffic_with_pedestrian.ino.standard.hex“.
+Locate the folder where you have extracted the downloaded files and select the “Hex” file with the filename “traffic_with_pedestrian.ino.standard.hex“.
 Click on Open, then OK to load the code into the Arduino Uno in Proteus.
 You can now run the simulation.

 Congratulations!, you now have a working Arduino traffic system with a pedestrian button that can be run on Proteus simulation or using real components.